Nbisiing Indigenous

 Set up a virtual meeting to discuss your training needs.

-This Indigenous cultural competency course is designed to build personal and organizational cultural competency and introduce concepts of cultural safety in working with First Nations, Métis and Inuit.
+The Nbisiing Indigenous Cultural Competency Training course is designed to build personal and organizational cultural competency and introduce concepts of cultural safety in working with First Nations, Métis and Inuit.
 This immersive and interactive course provides learners with a lived-experience perspective on Indigenous culture, nationhood, the history of Indigenous peoples.
 We provide an appropriate emphasis on Truth including the history and legacy of colonialism, the Indian Act, Residential Schools, the 60s Scoop, and Missing and Murdered Indigenous Women and Girls.

 For those seeking specific training on Indigenous Relations, this Indigenous cultural competency course will cover relationship building, Aboriginal and Treaty Rights, the Duty to Consult, and wise practices for Indigenous engagement, and provide learners with unmatched expertise in Indigenous relations experience.